 Our family began to wear tzitzit on our tenth Passover observance in March, 2016.
 We wear them for the reasons that I’ve stated above – to remember and to keep YHWH’s commandments.
 It is our reminder to not go after our own desires.
 We also wear them because Yeshua, our Saviour and redeemer, wore them.
 We are to walk as He walked, and if He wore them, we believe we should also.

-Wait a minute though – Yeshua (Jesus) never wore them, did he?
+But, wait a minute, many would say … Yeshua (Jesus) never wore them, did he?
 There’s no paintings of him wearing them.
 There’s no pictures of any of His disciples wearing them either!
 No preachers even hint at the idea that they were worn in New Testament times.
 Then again, have you ever seen a Bible picture book with anyone wearing tzitzit?
 Even in pictures of Moses himself?
 No – christianity ignores the commandment completely!

 Let’s go back to the words “corners” or “quarters” in the Deuteronomy passage and the word “borders” in the Numbers passage.
 All these words are translated from the Hebrew word “kanap” (כנף).
 This word is most commonly translated as “wing”, and it follows that it usually refers to birds (and YHWH’s protection under His “wings”).
 This word, “kanap” is used in a couple of other situations though, and that’s where we start to discover some interesting things.